InfectedIsm/proof-of-security/README.md

 Journal of my learning progress in blockchain programming and security.
 Don't forget to check also my ["before day 1 section!"](#Before-DAY-1)

+#### DAY 71 13-mar-2023
+> Published my report.
+Finally got no medium...
+>I decided to make a break from C4 contests for a few weeks and start reading reports, PoC'ing findings myself, and filling my personnal vunlerability database.
+Let's go !

 #### DAY 71 12-mar-2023
 > - Starting writing my report.
 > I feel like I need to start reading a lot of reports, as I'm not able to find a lot of issues.
 I'm lacking a "mind database" of issues.